|

 Do I have clip.exe?

-The clip.exe command file comes standard with Windows Server 2003 and Windows Vista.
-It does not come standard with earlier versions of Windows such as Windows XP.
+The clip.exe command file comes standard with Windows Vista and newer versions of Windows.
+It does not come standard with earlier versions of Windows such as Windows XP. (clip.exe first appeared in the Windows 98 Resource pack, and then reappeared starting with Windows Vista).

 Joel 'Jaykul' Bennett (HuddledMasses.org) is a C# programmer who wrote his own custom clip program (see clip.cs C# source code) that provides equivlaent functionality as the Windows clip.exe program.